HyperAIRI: a plug-and-play algorithm for precise hyperspectral image reconstruction in radio interferometry: Hyperspectral RI imaging

 When probing the radio sky, RI measurements are acquired using arrays of antennas operating at multiple spectral channels.
 At a given observation frequency, each pair of antennas captures a noisy spatial Fourier intensity measurement, also known as a visibility.
 The corresponding Fourier mode is derived from the projection of the associated baseline onto the plane orthogonal to the line of sight, denoted by $\overline{\bm{b}}$ in the unit of meters \citep{thompson2017interferometry}.
 The collection of visibilities from all baselines, accumulated over time, forms the so-called $uv$-coverage.
 For a given channel $l \in \{1, \dots, L\}$, the probed Fourier mode $\bm{b}_l$ is described in the unit of the observation wavelength such that

 where $\nu_l$ is the observation frequency, and $c$ is the speed of light.
-Consequently, for a fixed set of baselines, the $uv$-coverage becomes more concentrated towards the centre of the Fourier plane, \textit{i.e.} focusing on the low spatial Frequency content, at the lower end of the observation frequency bandwidth.
-At the higher end of the observation frequency bandwidth, the same sampling pattern dilates radially away from the centre of the Fourier plane, \textit{i.e.} acquiring the high spatial Frequency content.
-Figure~\ref{fig:sim_uv} shows this spectral-frequency-dependent expansion of the $uv$-sampling pattern across three representative channels in a simulated VLA $uv$-coverage.
-By design, observations at lower-frequency channels are characterised by lower spatial resolution but higher sensitivity, and conversely, higher-frequency channels offer higher resolution but lower sensitivity due to the scaling of the $uv$-coverage.
+Consequently, for a fixed set of baselines, the $uv$-coverage becomes more concentrated towards the center of the Fourier plane, at the lower end of the observation frequency bandwidth.
+The same sampling pattern dilates radially away from the center of the Fourier plane, at the higher end of the observation frequency bandwidth.
+Figure~\ref{fig:sim_uv} shows this spectral-frequency-dependent dilation of the $uv$-sampling pattern across three representative channels using a simulated VLA $uv$-coverage.
+By design, observations at lower-frequency channels provides lower spatial resolution but higher sensitivity, and conversely, higher-frequency channels offer higher resolution but lower sensitivity due to the scaling of the $uv$-coverage.